Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/11-running-self-test.md

  - Is your vial in the Pioreactor?
 Does your vial have water and a stirbar in it?
  - Confirm that in your config.ini that `REF` is present for one of the channels under `[od_config.photodiode_channel]`

-**Photodiode measures near nil signal for aturbid water** checks that a non turbid liquid, like water, doesn't produce a signal (since there is no scatter). **This is a new test, and may fail even if everything is okay Check the following:** confirm that your vial contains water (or any very clear liquid) and that your signal photodiode is positioned in 45°, 90°, or 135°.
+**Photodiode measures near nil signal for aturbid water** checks that a non turbid liquid, like water, doesn't produce a signal (since there is no scatter). **This is a new test, and may fail even if everything is okay.** Check the following: confirm that your vial contains water (or any very clear liquid) and that your signal photodiode is positioned in 45°, 90°, or 135°.
+This test won't work for 180°.

 **Heating PCB is detected** checks that the heating PCB is correctly attached to the Pioreactor HAT.
 A non-trivial failure here suggests a problem when the i2c channel, a loose connection, or damage to the heating PCB.